Continuation Method for Nonsmooth Model Predictive Control Using Proximal Technique: NONSMOOTH MODEL PREDICTIVE CONTROL

-This subsection discusses the well-posedness of \eqref{eq:F}.
-The linear equation system \eqref{linear_eqns_continuation} is feasible as long as the Jacobi matrix is regular, which requires the uniqueness of Lagrange multipliers.
-To ensure the uniqueness, we assume a certain constraint qualification.
+The linear equation system \eqref{iter:continuation} is feasible as long as the Jacobi matrix is regular.
+The regularity requires the uniqueness of the solution of the nonlinear equation system \eqref{eq:F}.
+The uniqueness of $u^{1:T}$ is guaranteed if the OCP \eqref{P1} is strongly convex.
+In the following, we discuss the uniqueness of Lagrange multipliers.